Last Updated: January 27, 2023

 Most importantly, retailers must come up with a few great Valentine’s Day promotion ideas.
 Promotions are important to build brand awareness, bring in new customers, and reward your long-term shoppers.
 And there is no better occasion to implement them than during a lead up to a holiday.

-Valentine’s Day alone saw over $20 billion in sales in 2019.
-That number is expected to be even larger in 2020.
-With such a big day of spending, you can be assured that retailers will be spending a lot of time and money planning for the lead up to the holiday.
+For 2023, the National Retail Foundation estimates that Americans will spend nearly $26 billion, making it the second-highest V-Day spending year in history after 2020’s record-breaking $27.4 billion.
+With such a big day of revenue, you can be assured that retailers will be spending a lot of time and money planning for the lead up to the holiday.
 It’s important you do the same to make sure that you get a piece of the pie, too.

-For the particularly uninspired, gift cards are still an option!
-Retailers should offer and promote gift cards year round.
-They provide several critical benefits for business including word of mouth marketing, passive branded marketing, increased average transaction, and they attract new customers.
+For the particularly uninspired, gift cards are a great option!
+Retailers should offer and promote gift cards year-round.
+They provide several critical benefits for business including word of mouth marketing, passive branded marketing, and increased average transaction.
+Plus they attract new customers.

 Around holidays, they’ll be in even higher demand.
-Create a few nice designs and place them in conspicuous areas around your store to remind shoppers that they’re an option.
+Create a few nice designs and place them in conspicuous areas around your store to remind shoppers that they’re available.
 Add a few racks of gift cards near your checkout area for last-minute or impulse purchases.

-Hosting a raffle allows you to give away a more valuable item(s) since you’ll only be giving away a handful instead of hundreds.
+Try hosting a raffle for a more valuable item(s) since you’ll only be giving away a handful, instead of hundreds.
 This might provide more incentive than giving away a larger quantity of smaller items.
+Be sure to prominently post this raffle info in your marketing emails, on your social media platform, and at your storefront.

 Plus, don’t forget to market to all the people who aren’t celebrating Valentine’s Day.
 Some stores even have anti-Valentine’s Day marketing campaigns.
 Depending on your customer base, you could even run a promotion all week except Valentine’s Day.